 NEW Pooled Super-High-Throughput Shotgun Libraries — Pooled SHT Libraries

 This a very low-cost library preparation protocol that generates for a complete 96-well plate of samples.
 Up to 960 libraries can be pooled and sequenced together with paired-end 150 bp reads.
 Each read does contain an inline barcode identifying the locations on the plate and a second barcode identifying the plate.
 Software for de-multiplexing is available.
-As part of this process, the first 20 bases of the forward read should be trimmed off.
+As part of this process, the first 20 bases of the forward read and the first 8 bases of the reverse read should be trimmed; thus the resulting effective genome coverage will be about 10% less than nominal.
 We can do this processing for you.
 This protocol is ideal for example for Skim-Seq applications.

 All samples of a plate will be pooled after the first step of the library preparation, which already adds the sample specific barcode indices.
 The final libraries are only available as a pool for the 96 samples.
 Thus, it is important that the all samples are in a similar condition.
 This means the DNA samples should have been isolated with the same protocol and be of high purity throughout.
 The DNA sample concentration has to be normalized for the entire plate before sample submission.
 Please submit 20 ul of each DNA sample in EB buffer in a securely sealed 96-well plate.
 The DNA concentration should best be 25 ng/ul for each sample measured by fluorometry (Qubit, Quantus, PicoGreen on plate reader).
 For high quality DNA samples a concentration of 12,5 ng/ul will be sufficient.